DrThomasAger/smile/README.md

 # Why Structure?

+> "You have to make the rules to break the rules"
+> ~ Unknown

 Language models learn from huge amounts of text, including things like code, documents, and instructions.
 In those texts, syntax like brackets `()`, `[]`, `{}` and colons `:` are used to organize information.